FionaChen0625/FionaChen0625/README.md

 - 👋 Hi, I’m Fiona Chen.
 I'm a student at the Univeristy of Waterloo and Wilfrid Laurier Univeristy studying Computer Science and Business Administration
 - 👀 I’m interested in AI, game design and Quantitative Finance
 - 💞️ I’m looking to collaborate on any fun projects
-- 📫 Feel free to contact me!
+- 📫 Feel free to reach out!

 <!---
 FionaChen0625/FionaChen0625 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.